Morning Tea: Swamp Rabbits VS Gladiators

 SCOUTING THE GLADIATORS:

-The Rabbits take on the Atlanta Gladiators three times this coming weekend, starting at home on Friday night and finishing on the road, Sunday afternoon.
-The Gladiators hold first place in the South Division with a 40-20-3-1 record and are 7-3-0-0 in their last 10 games.
-Cody Sylvester leads the scoring efforts for the Gladiators, recording 55 points in 54 games (26g, 29a).
+The Rabbits take on the Atlanta Gladiators two more times this weekend, finishing on the road Sunday afternoon in Duluth, GA.
+The Gladiators hold first place in the South Division with a 41-20-3-1 record and are 7-3-0-0 in their last 10 games.
+Cody Sylvester leads the scoring efforts for the Gladiators, recording 55 points in 55 games (26g, 29a).
 Sylvester also leads the ECHL for shorthanded assists (6), shorthanded points (9), shootout goals (3) and game winning goals (8).
 The primary goaltenders for Atlanta have been Tyler Parks and Chris Nell, both of whom rank in the top 15 among ECHL goaltenders.

-Former Bemidji State University Captain, Ethan Somoza made his Swamp Rabbits debut on Wednesday night and showed the Greenville crowd what he is made of.
+Former Bemidji State University Captain, Ethan Somoza made his Swamp Rabbits debut on Wednesday night and followed that stellar performance with his first career goal, in his second professional game on Friday night.
 Somoza recorded two assists in his pro debut, showing off his speed and knowledge of the game as he worked beautifully alongside his new teammates.
+On Friday against Atlanta, Somoza fed Anthony Rinaldi for the first goal of the night and scored one of his own in the second period.
+Somoza's first goal came in the second period as tipped the puck past Joe Murdaca on a backside feed from Dallas Gerads.
 Somoza played five seasons at Bemidji State University serving as captain for two seasons and alternate captain for one.
-In the 2021-22 NCAA season, Somoza totaled 22 points in 38 games (10g, 12a); Somoza is the Bemidji State hockey program's all-time career games played leader and was a three-time AHCA Division I All-American Scholar.
+In the 2021-22 NCAA season, Somoza totaled 22 points in 38 games (10g, 12a), he recorded four points in two games for the Swamp Rabbits (1g, 3a).

 WHAT'S ON TAP: